Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/C/22_Matrix_Keypad.rst

 Note that the voltage of ultrasonic module is 5V in the circuit.

 .. list-table::
-   :width: 100%
+   :width: 80%
    :align: center
+   :class: table-line

    * -  Schematic diagram
    * -  |Chapter22_04|
-   * -  Hardware connection.
+   * -  Hardware connection

         If you need any support, please feel free to contact us via: support@freenove.com